rouroulike/clash/Clash-Premium-Features.md

 # Introduction
-The premium core is currently close-sourced.
-It's compiled on Dreamacro's Macbook.
+The Premium core is proprietary and compiled on Dreamacro's Macbook.

-# TUN device
+## TUN device

 Simply add the following to the main configuration: